 Taurus is one of the 12 constellations of the zodiac, first catalogued by the Greek astronomer Claudius Ptolemy in the 2nd century CE.
 In Greek mythology, the constellation is associated with Zeus, who transformed himself into a bull to get close to Europa and abduct her.

-Taurus is known for its bright stars Aldebaran, El Nath, and Alcyone, as well as for the variable star T Tauri.
-The constellation is probably best known for the Pleiades (Messier 45), also known as the Seven Sisters, and the Hyades, which are the two nearest open star clusters to Earth.
+Taurus is known for its bright stars Aldebaran, Elnath, and Alcyone, as well as for the variable star T Tauri.
+The constellation is also home to the Pleiades (Messier 45), also known as the Seven Sisters, and the Hyades, the two nearest open star clusters to Earth.

-Taurus also has a number of famous deep sky objects, among them the supernova remnant Messier 1 (the Crab Nebula), Hind’s Variable Nebula (NGC 1555), the colliding galaxies NGC 1410 and NGC 1409, the Crystal Ball Nebula (NGC 1514), and the Merope Nebula (NGC 1435).
+Taurus has a number of other well-known deep sky objects.
+These include the supernova remnant Messier 1 (the Crab Nebula), Hind’s Variable Nebula (NGC 1555), the colliding galaxies NGC 1410 and NGC 1409, the Crystal Ball Nebula (NGC 1514), and the Merope Nebula (NGC 1435).

 Taurus constellation has been known since at least the Early Bronze Age, when it marked the Sun’s location during the spring equinox.
 It has been associated with the bull in many cultures and mythologies: Greek and Egyptian among other, and even going back to Ancient Babylon.

 Depictions of Taurus and the Pleiades star cluster have even been found in a cave painting at Lascaux, dating back to 15,000 BC.
 Both the constellation and the Pleiades have been known in many indigenous cultures and referred to as the bull and the seven sisters, which indicates a common origin for the names.

 In Greek mythology, Taurus is usually associated with Zeus, who adopted the shape of a bull in order to seduce and abduct Europa, the beautiful daughter of the Phoenician King Agenor.